The challenge

 We moved away from ad-hoc feature updates (like V5 final-final) toward a hypothesis-driven growth model.

-Hypothesis A: Users will fight harder to protect a digital asset they have built than to gain a new one.
-We needed to weaponise the "sunk cost fallacy."
+Hypothesis A: Users will study harder to protect a digital asset they have built than to gain a new one.

 Hypothesis B: For the career segment, time-to-competency is the only metric that matters.
 We needed to validate their skills immediately.